Position title: Associate Chair for Diversity, Equity, and Inclusion | Professor | Robert F. and Sylvia T. Wagner Chair | Comparative Politics

 M.A. in Political Science, University of Pittsburgh, 2003

 B.A. in Political Science and History, Brandeis University, 2001

 Democracy, Comparative Institutions, Elections, Representation, Parties, Policy Making, Language and Politics, Populism, Social Networks, European Union, Western Europe, Germany

-Nils Ringe is Professor and Associate Chair for Diversity, Equity, and Inclusion in the Department of Political Science and Director of the Jean Monnet EU Center for Comparative Populism.
+Nils Ringe is Professor, Robert F. and Sylvia T. Wagner Chair, and Associate Chair for Diversity, Equity, and Inclusion in the Department of Political Science.
 His research and teaching interests center on democratic political institutions, European Union politics, populism, elections, legislative politics, political parties, policy making, and political networks.

 Ringe’s new book, “The Language(s) of Politics: Multilingual Policy-Making in the European Union” (Michigan University Press), was published in early 2022.
 It investigates the impact of politicians’ reliance on shared foreign languages and translation services on EU politics and argues that it depoliticizes policy-making by reducing its political nature and potential for conflict.
 He is also the editor of “Populists and the Pandemic: How Populists Around the World Respond to COVID-19” (Routledge, Extremism & Democracy Series, with Lucio Renno, University of Brasilia), which is based on a year-long lecture series sponsored by the Jean Monnet EU Center for Comparative Populism.
 The e-versions of both books were published open access and are available for free on the publishers’ websites.